tagconcierge/tc-woocommerce-plugin-free/readme.txt

 Which are a great base for **conversion measurements** and analysing **sales funnels** related to cart behavior.

-**For full eCommerce events coverage, improved handling and professional support [buy PRO version](https://tagconcierge.com/google-tag-manager-for-woocommerce/).**
+**For full eCommerce events coverage, improved handling and professional support, [buy PRO version](https://tagpilot.io/google-tag-manager-for-woocommerce/?utm_source=wordpress_org).
+You can also subscribe to our [Tag Pilot Care](https://tagpilot.io/care/?utm_source=wordpress_org) support service for ongoing assistance, expert guidance, and priority help whenever you need it.

 ## PRO Version